-- An IP-PBX phone system set up on-site offers more control and oversight of your systems.
+- A VoIP vs. PBX phone system set up on-site offers more control and oversight of your systems.
 Your leadership can dictate protocols and your IT staff can manage the whole solution in-house.

 Drawbacks of IP-PBX

-- The upfront investment of an IP-PBX system is much more substantial than a VoIP solution.
-An IP-PBX requires hardware and equipment that must be set up on-site and deployed on your company’s servers.
+- The upfront investment of a VoIP vs. PBX system is much more substantial than a VoIP solution.
+An VoIP vs. PBX requires hardware and equipment that must be set up on-site and deployed on your company’s servers.

-- An on-site phone system also requires ongoing maintenance, which your IT staff will have to manage consistently and effectively to keep your phone system updated, secure, and functioning smoothly.
+- An on-site VoIP vs. PBX phone system also requires ongoing maintenance, which your IT staff will have to manage consistently and effectively to keep your phone system updated, secure, and functioning smoothly.
 This also generates costs in equipment, upgrades, and staffing.

-- IP-PBX phone systems run on an internal network within your office locations, so there are some limitations on mobility with this type of solution.
+- VoIP vs. PBX phone systems run on an internal network within your office locations, so there are some limitations on mobility with this type of solution.

-VoIP Vs. IP-PBX: Which is Best for Your Enterprise?
+VoIP vs. PBX: Which is Best for Your Enterprise?

-If you have a large enterprise company, or your business handles a large amount of sensitive, proprietary information, then an IP-PBX solution offers heightened security that you need to conduct your business effectively and protect your private data as well.
+If you have a large enterprise company, or your business handles a large amount of sensitive, proprietary information, then a VoIP vs. PBX solution offers heightened security that you need to conduct your business effectively and protect your private data as well.
 This type of phone system technology also works well if you need to efficiently connect multiple offices within your company and provide your teams with tools to connect and collaborate with one another.

-VoIP is a dynamic, customizable solution that is powerful enough to support enterprise communication needs.
-VoIP is a great option because it helps you keep your communications agile and portable, and gives you the option to scale easily and customize your suite of features, including in-depth (and real-time) reporting and analytics options help keep your enterprise informed and competitive.
-You will always have the most up-to-date system and features without any effort from your teams since VoIP updates are applied automatically and frequently by the vendor to keep the system secure and loaded with the most cutting-edge capabilities.
+VoIP vs. PBX is a dynamic, customizable solution that is powerful enough to support enterprise communication needs.
+VoIP vs. PBX is a great option because it helps you keep your communications agile and portable, and gives you the option to scale easily and customize your suite of features, including in-depth (and real-time) reporting and analytics options to help keep your enterprise, informed and competitive.
+You will always have the most up-to-date VoIP vs. PBX system and features without any effort from your teams since VoIP vs. PBX updates are applied automatically and frequently by the vendor to keep the system secure and loaded with the most cutting-edge capabilities.

-If you already have an IP-PBX phone system in place, but also want to incorporate VoIP into your business, then many phone system providers have blended solutions.
-This way, all the investment that you put into your on-site isn’t wasted, but can be enhanced by adding VoIP to your solution so you have the best of both phone system worlds.
+If you already have a VoIP vs. PBX phone system in place, but also want to incorporate VoIP into your business, then many phone system providers have blended solutions.
+This way, all the investment that you put into your on-site isn’t wasted but can be enhanced by adding VoIP to your VoIP vs. PBX solution so you have the best of both phone system worlds.

-Please visit our Business VoIP software page for a complete list of all the solutions we have on offer.
+Please visit our Business VoIP software page for a complete list of all the VoIP vs. PBX solutions we have on offer.